Vasanth-1999/Analyzing-the-choice-of-career-for-the-Alumni-of-Engineering-College./README.md

 - 👋 Hi, I’m @Vasanth-1999
 - 👀 I’m interested in improve my skills in software technologies.
-- 🌱 I’m currently learning django full stack web development.
+- 🌱 I’m currently learning PG Program in Data Science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by github,linkedin profile.